What Happened On This Day October 4 In F1 History?

 1970

-Emerson Fittipaldi won the 1970 US Grand Prix with Lotus, which ensured Jochen Rindt, who had been killed at Monza the previous month, could not be overtaken in the 1970 Drivers’ Championship, making Rindt the sport’s one and only posthumous champion.
+Emerson Fittipaldi won the 1970 United States Grand Prix with Lotus, which ensured Jochen Rindt, who had been killed at Monza the previous month, could not be overtaken in the 1970 Drivers’ Championship, making Rindt the sport’s one and only posthumous champion.
 Jackie Stewart had led for 83 of the 108 laps before he retired with an oil leak.

 Mexican driver Pedro Rodriguez secured second place in his BRM, having led earlier in the race before a late pit stop for fuel.
 Meanwhile, Fittipaldi’s Swedish teammate, Reine Wisell, made an impressive F1 debut by finishing third—his first and only podium finish in his career.